StoneOrbits/VortexEngine/docs/chromadeck_upgrade_guide.md

 ## Force update
 If the Chromadeck begins to connect but gets stuck, or the Chromadeck is corrupted and unable to update for some reason then a Force Update may solve the problem.

+To perform a Force Update Follow these steps:

-{: .note }
+{: .warning }
   To Force Update you must *not* connect with the USB Icon!

-To perform a Force Update Follow these steps:

- 1. unplug, restart deck, plug in
+ 1. Unplug, restart the Chromadeck, plug it back in
- 2. open new lightshow.lol tab
+ 2. open new lightshow.lol tab, do *not* connect the Chromadeck
- 3. Use the 'Select Device' dropdown to pick the Chromadeck device
+ 3. Use the 'Select Device' dropdown near the Connect USB button to *pick* Chromadeck
  4. Press 'Insert' on your keyboard to get an update window
- 5. Click update to forcefully update the Chromadeck, bypassing connection steps
+ 5. Click update to forcefully update the Chromadeck